 Its depiction of a fallible God was not acceptable to religious leaders, who perceived an anti-Christian message.

 For many, the transformation God went through in this movie was particularly hard to digest – a change from the patriarchal God to a more playful and feminine God.
 The filmmakers received more than 300,000 instances of hate mail and death threats.

 The film centers on an atheist hairdresser from Pittsburgh who exhibits true stigmata and an ordained Jesuit priest who was a former scientist.
 A powerful Vatican cleric attempts to kill the hairdresser, and she and the priest go on the run.

 Its release was very controversial because it showed a Vatican senior clergy ruthlessly trying to kill the hairdresser.
 Then there was the romance between her and the priest, as well as the manifestation of the Holy Stigmata which was said to border on demonic possession.
 Still, it earned $18.3 million in its first weekend.

 Kids (1995) – Larry Clark

 Starring: Leo Fitzpatrick, Sarah Henderson, Justin Pierce

-This 1995 drama revolves around one day in the life of a few teenagers in New York City.
+This 1995 drama shows one day in the life of a few teenagers in New York City.
 One HIV-positive amoral teenager sets out to have sex with as many virgins as possible and a local girl, who contracted HIV from him, is out to save his next target.